Yes, 90%. The primary reason behind this is self-destruction rather than competition.

 You may have a great idea that could change the world.
 But you can easily slip into the significant percentage of startup failure.
 This is if you are not strategic about managing your costs and expenses from day one.

 Allocating and tracking employee business-related expenses will only get more complex with growth.
-Your business needs to have a strategic approach in place to tackle whatever challenges it brings forth.
+Your business needs to have a strategic approach in place to tackle whatever challenges expense reporting and management brings forth.
 It can be a daunting task to add up all the expenses and make future projections with little financial history to go about.
 But that shouldn’t stop you from being serious about your finances.

 In this article, we will look at some of the mistakes made when it comes to startup expense management.
 Additionally, we will also discuss ideas on how to tackle them.
 So, let’s get right into it.